-With all that noise around and the dog’s ear sensitivity, he won’t recognize your command.
-Your shouting is like another dog’s barking, and it just excites your Westie more.
+With all that noise around and the dog’s sensitivity to it, he won’t recognize your command.
+Your shouting is like another dog barking, and it just excites your Westie more.
 It would be best if you were calm, physically and verbally, as that will help calm your Westie down.
-Maybe then involve some treats as positive reinforcement for the good behavior.
+Then, you could involve some treats as positive reinforcement for the good behavior.

 Anti-barking devices are available, particularly for use outdoors in your garden although indoor versions are also available.
 These low-cost devices emit an ultrasonic noise in response to your dog’s barking.
 Humans can’t hear the sound, but dogs can, and they find it unpleasant.
 Your dog will eventually work out that the unpleasant sound only happens when they bark, and he/she will learn to stop barking when near the device.
 The noise is just annoying to the dog; it doesn’t cause it any physical pain.

-Training a Westie to do anything can be fun but also challenging – it depends on his or her personality.
+Training a Westie to do anything can be fun but challenging – it depends on the dog’s personality.
 But following a training program can help enormously, especially for first-time Westie owners.

 Old Westie Barking

 Westies can change with age.
 The once very vocal dog can turn into a calmer and quieter one, or the other way around.
 I remember my Westie Tasha, used to answer every dog barking outside.
 Now, she doesn’t hear them, and she doesn’t really care either.
 It’s no surprise because, with age, her energy levels went down, her hearing ability too, and her attitude of I don’t give a damn raised enormously!